 Monthly Arches Guide | Crowds | Best Tips

 Arches National Park is a “high desert” area where temperatures can vary a lot, sometimes over 30 or 40 degrees within a day.
 Make sure to read our weather details for each month below.

-January is the coldest month within the national park.
-The average maximum temperature reaches 7°C/44°F in the day, with average night time minima falling as low as -6°C/22°F. Therefore, you will need to wear clothing that is suitable for cold weather.
+January is the coldest month in Arches National Park.
+You need to wear clothing that is suitable for chilly weather.
+The average maximum temperature reaches 7°C/44°F in the day, with average night time minima falling as low as -6°C/22°F.

-In February, the average maximum reaches 11°C/52°F in Arches National Park, while the average night-time low drops to around -2°C/28°F. Therefore, a suitable amount of warm clothing is required.
+In February, the average maximum reaches 11°C/52°F in Arches National Park, while the average night-time low drops to around -2°C/28°F. Therefore, bringing layers of clothes is recommended.

 With an average of around four rain days in February, taking waterproof clothing with you is not necessary.
 Although snow is less likely than in January, with an average of only 23 millimetres/0.9 inches falling per month, it is still recommended that you are wary of slippery conditions on the roads and trails.